Chung Sanghwa: Method

-The identity of Chung Sanghwa's works are most evident in his methodology.
+The identity of Chung Sanghwa's works is most evident in his methodology.
 The pattern of the "endless process of adding and subtracting on top of the demarcated surface" is a system that forms a saturated plane and depth onto the space of the canvas.
 Chung's gridworks have been described as an intermediary plane that connects internal and external space; rather than a physical and solid barrier that separates the two spaces, Chung's method of "emptying and filling in" is a way of viewing them as coexistent and interactive realm of consciousness.
-The technique is closer to sculpting or throwing pottery than 'painting' and is comparable to the sanggam inlay technique in ceramics in which layers of clay are sliced off and in their absence, white slip is inserted to form patterns.
+The technique is closer to sculpting or throwing pottery than 'painting' and is comparable to the sanggam inlay technique in ceramics in which layers of clay are sliced off and in their absence, a white slip is inserted to form patterns.

-The technical components of Chung Sanghwa's artistic practice is laborious and is interpreted as "record of his encounter with material."
-He begins by forming 1.5-5.0 mm layers of pictorial surface composed of a mixture of kaolin and wood glue, onto which he carves in 'fractures' by repeatedly folding the loosened canvas.
-After this, he reattaches the canvas onto the wooden frame and modularizes the surface by cutting out individual squares and refilling them with multiple layers of paint until he achieves the desired texture and depth.
-Chung Sanghwa states that the manual labour forms an integral part of his methodology; he does not hire apprentices or assistants and as most of his works are large, many of his works take over a year to complete.
-He explains that his works are never spontaneous; rather, they are deliberate accumulations and careful coordinations of temporal sensations, instinctive thoughts, and psychological labour that come together in the form of countless pixels.
+The technical components of Chung Sanghwa's artistic practice were laborious and are interpreted as a "record of his encounter with material."
+He began by forming 1.5–5.0 mm layers of pictorial surface composed of a mixture of kaolin and wood glue, onto which he carved in 'fractures' by repeatedly folding the loosened canvas.
+After this, he reattached the canvas onto the wooden frame and modularized the surface by cutting out individual squares and refilling them with multiple layers of paint until he achieved the desired texture and depth.
+Chung Sanghwa stated that the manual labour formed an integral part of his methodology; he did not hire apprentices or assistants and as most of his works are large, many of his works took over a year to complete.
+He explained that his works were never spontaneous; rather, they were deliberate accumulations and careful coordinations of temporal sensations, instinctive thoughts, and psychological labour that came together in the form of countless pixels.

 As his works came to bear the form of complete abstraction in Kobe from 1973, he replaced vivid colours with monochromes.
 Chung Sanghwa's monochrome, however, consists of numerous variants of the same colour.
 Most of his works are in delicate shades of white or blue.
 According to the artist, blue is refreshing and can express subtle and mysterious changes of shades, while white has a strong presence and is effective and transparent in displaying the content or the process of his works.
 No two works are of the identical colour and Chung demonstrates strict control of his layering of acrylic paint that seep through individual surfaces of the pixelated canvas and varying depths of kaolin to form unique arrays of colours.